Michelle Sheridan, Talent Development Manager at Urbint

 Think about the last time you went on a road trip without any clearly planned directions.
 It might have been fun and exhilarating for the first few hours, right up until the point where you’re 50 miles away from the nearest gas station with your tank on empty.
 That’s what it’s like for teams to complete their work without any clear goals or objectives.
 They complete work for the sake of being busy, instead of doing it to achieve strategic objectives.

-Setting employee and team expectations is a crucial talent management strategy.
+Setting employee and team expectations is a crucial talent and performance management strategy.
 It reduces confusion over roles and responsibilities and sets employees up for success.
 Managers and employees need to be on the same page to reduce confusion and set team members up for success.
 Employees and managers should have a written version of expectations that can be referred back to during performance conversations.

 One-off performance conversations are a thing of the past.
 Ongoing check-ins work in tandem with goals to help managers evaluate employee progress and setbacks.
 Frequent discussions between managers and employees help address problems before they turn into broader issues and give managers time and space to coach their employees and promptly address concerns.